1stone/fetchurl/README.md

 # TYPO3 extension fetchurl

-Extension fetchurl for TYPO3.
-Basicly a fork for TYPO3 7, 8 and so on.
+Extension **fetchurl** for TYPO3.

-Fetch an url and show the content in Frontend.
-This is an alternative to a iframe solution.
+Fetches an URL and shows the content in Frontend.
+This is an alternative to an iframe solution.
 Contained image or link URIs are rewritten accordingly.

-Old Extension fetchurl grabbed and updated for newer TYPO3 versions
+V1.0.1
+: Inital version published July 30, 2004 for Typo3 v4.x

+V2.0.0
+: Upgraded to Typo3 v7.6 by Alex Kellner